niewysoki/III/README.md

 - Michał Lange

 # GOAL
 Our goal is to create Minimal Working Project (MVP) of an app that will help people in terms of preventing phishing.
-This app can sent emails to choosen addresses that will contain a dangerous link.
+This app can sent emails to chosen addresses that will contain a dangerous link.
 Later we can check if a person both clicked the mail and interacted with the malicious content of the webpage.

-# Instrucitons to test the app
+# Instructions to test the app
 ## Golang
 To use our app you need to install 'go'.
 You can do this using this page:
 ```